googleforgames/agones/site/content/en/docs/Installation/Creating Cluster/gke.md

 * num-nodes: The number of nodes to be created in each of the cluster's zones.
 Default: 4.
 Depending on the needs of your game, this parameter should be adjusted.
 * no-enable-autoupgrade: Disable automatic upgrades for nodes to reduce the likelihood of in-use games being disrupted.
 * machine-type: The type of machine to use for nodes.
 Default: e2-standard-4.
 Depending on the needs of your game, you may wish to [have smaller or larger machines](https://cloud.google.com/compute/docs/machine-types).
-* enable-ip-alias: Use [Alias IP ranges](https://cloud.google.com/vpc/docs/alias-ip) instead of routes based networking.
-This is required to create windows node pools.

 _Optional_: Create a dedicated node pool for the Agones controllers.
-If you choose to skip this step, the Agones controllers will share the default node pool with your game servers which is fine for kicking the tires but is not recommended for a production deployment.
+If you skip this step, the Agones controllers will share the default node pool with your game servers, which is fine for experimentation but not recommended for a production deployment.

 ```bash